24/7 Support Line - Call Now

 Consequences

-Neglect of responsibilities, legal issues, interpersonal problems
+Neglect of responsibilities, legal issues, and interpersonal problems

 Severe health issues, significant life disruption, persistent drinking despite harm